hanbin973/hanbin973.github.io/index.md

 I'm an undergraduate student at Department of Medicine, Seoul National University College of Medicine.
 My research interest primarily lies in the intersection of causal inference and population genetics.
 Currently, I work in Prof. [Buhm Han](https://hanlab.snu.ac.kr) laboratory.
+I'm largely interested in the philosophy of science and epistemology which makes me a strong proponent of the [feminist standpoint theory](https://www.jstor.org/stable/10.7591/j.ctt1hhfnmg).

 At the mean time, I enjoy tennis and search for delicious dishes.